 We have two websites where customers can get information in languages other than English:

-In 2014, almost 9 of 10 employees who were female or people of color had been with the company for a year or longer.
+In 2016, almost 9 of 10 employees who were female or people of color have been with the company for a year or longer.

 We have resource groups for African Americans, veterans, women, LGBT, Latinos, Asians and others.

 These groups focus on:

 - Driving the success of the business.